CodeScop/Oge-Mai-Field-Guide/hunts03.md

 ## Season 3 Monsters

-Season 3 was been scarce on Assistants and seems to be scarce on new monsters.
+Season 3 is scarce on Assistants and seems to be scarce on new monsters.
 Seems.
 Is it a coincidence that Vanstra was introduced to Mama Tree along with the first month of Season 3?
 That Vanspi was introduced to 3PC along with the second month?
 Or that Vanvri was introduced in Balance along with the third month?
 Hmm.
 Still, with no evidence of connection to the Hunt apart from them dropping Hunter Tokens, I'll have to count those as non-Hunt creatures and say that Season 3 produced only two.

 ### Caretaker